-Bruce was reconnected with St Andrew’s as a parent, through son Robert, and is re-discovering the School all over again through a granddaughter, who has picked up her grandfather’s passion for rowing.
+Bruce was reconnected with St Andrew’s as a parent, through son Robert, and is re-discovering the College all over again through a granddaughter, who has picked up her grandfather’s passion for rowing.

 “I am enjoying the fact my granddaughter is there now.
 I pick her up from school once a week and bring her home, so am gradually getting drawn in again.”

-Ailisa has also been a continuous active supporter of the College, as both parent and grandparent.
-She has, for many years now, been a member and onetime President of the Ladies' Circle, the group for partners and grandparents of Old Collegians and students, who meet regularly and fundraise on behalf of the College.
+Ailsa has also been a continuous active supporter of the College, as both parent and grandparent.
+She has, for many years now, been a member and one-time President of the Ladies' Circle, the group for partners and grandparents of Old Collegians and students, who meet regularly and fundraise on behalf of the College.